Democrats announce formal impeachment inquiry into Donald Trump | DW | 24.09.2019

 Earlier Tuesday, the Republican-controlled Senate approved a nonbinding resolution calling on the Trump administration to provide the House and Senate intelligence committees a copy of a whistleblower complaint.

-Trump on Tuesday admitted he had temporarily frozen nearly $400 million (€363 million) in US aid to Ukraine, but denied he did so to pressure Zelenskiy to initiate an investigation that would damage Biden.
-Instead, he said he withheld the funds to pressure the Europeans to provide more support to Ukraine's government.
+Trump on Tuesday admitted he had temporarily frozen nearly $400 million (€363 million) in US aid to Ukraine a week before the call, but denied he did so to pressure Zelenskiy to initiate an investigation that would damage Biden.
+Instead, he said the funds were withheld to pressure the Europeans to provide more support to Ukraine's government.
 The aid money was released last week.

 In recent days, a swell of support for impeachment from moderate Democrats added to pressure from the party's liberal wing and several presidential candidates to launch an inquiry.
 There are now at least 170 out of 235 Democrats in the House supporting impeachment, according political analysts.